High-Level Concepts¶

 }

-The term "magnifications" is used synonymously for resolutions throughout the UI.
+The term "magnifications" is used synonymously for mags throughout the UI.

-At the moment, WebKnossos guarantees correct rendering of data with non-uniform resolution factors only if the z-component between two resolutions changes by a factor of 1 or 2.
+At the moment, WEBKNOSSOS guarantees correct rendering of data with non-uniform mag factors only if the z-component between two mags changes by a factor of 1 or 2.

 Most users do not create these metadata files manually.
 When using the WEBKNOSSOS CLI, a metadata file is automatically generated.
 Alternatively, you can create and edit WEBKNOSSOS datasets using the WEBKNOSSOS Python library.
 During the data import process, WEBKNOSSOS will ask for the necessary properties.